juliang22/ObsidianTimestampNotes/README.md

 - Insert timestamps with a hotkey
 - Select timestamps to navigate to that place in the video

+## Setup
+- Download and enable the plugin
+- Set the hotkeys for
+  - opening the video player (my default is cmnd-shift-y)
+  - inserting timestamps (my default is cmnd-y)
+  - playing/pausing video (my default is cntrl-space)
+- Set options for
+  - colors of the url, url text, timestamp button, and timestamp text
+  - Title that is pasted when 'Open Video Player' hotkey is used

 ## Usage
-- Download and enable the plugin
-- Set the hotkeys for opening the video Player and inserting timestamps (my default is cmnd-shift-y and cmnd-y, respectively)
-- Highlight a video url and select either the Ribbon note icon or the 'Open Video Player' hotkey
+- Highlight a video url and select either the Ribbon clock icon or use the 'Open Video Player' hotkey
 - Jot down notes and anytime you want to insert a timestamp, press the registered hotkey
 - Toggle pausing/playing the video by using hotkey (my default is option space)
 - Open videos at the timestamp you left off on (this is reset if plugin is disabled)